 Main Roads acquisition/project people contact landowners and other stakeholders and provide plans of the project and discuss accommodation works.

 Main Roads arrange:

 - Survey by a licensed surveyor - Assessment by a licensed valuer

-The Main Roads Land Acquisition Manager will contact owners and make an offer based on the valuation assessment.
-This may include other items apart from land value.
+The Main Roads Land Acquisition Manager will contact owners and make an offer based on the apart from land value.